-- 1 Work rules for accident-derived waste disposal - (1) The disposal operator should define the rules concerning the items below related to the works of accident-derived waste disposal, follow them in conducting the works, and disseminate them to the workers involved. - a.
+- 1. Work rules for accident-derived waste disposal - (1) The disposal operator should define the rules concerning the items below related to work of accident-derived waste disposal, follow them in conducting the work, and disseminate them to the workers involved (when a portion of the work is contracted out to a contractor, the workers involved, and the contractor). - a.
 Operation of each piece of equipment used in accident-derived waste disposal - b.
 Adjustment of safety equipment and automatic alarming equipment - c.
-Method and procedures of works - d.
-Actions for monitoring external radiation and radioactive material in air - e.
-Actions related to measurement of the surfaces of ceilings, floors, walls and equipment, and removal of contamination.
+Method and procedures of work

-- f.
+- d.
+Actions for monitoring external radiation and radioactive material in the air - e.
+Actions related to measurement of the surfaces of ceilings, floors, walls, and equipment, and removal of contamination. - f.
 Emergency actions in case of abnormal events - g.
 Other actions for protecting workers from radiation hazards - (2) The disposal operator should give due consideration to the following statements regarding work rules. - a.
 The operation stated in (1)-a. should include, for each piece of equipment, timing of the operation, operation procedures, and necessary information such as for maintaining proper operational state and for maintenance and inspection.
 "Each piece of equipment" should include equipment associated with accident-derived waste handling facilities, storage facilities, incinerator and landfill facilities, crushing equipment, belt conveyors, and other transportation equipment. - b.
 The statement (1)-b should include when to adjust safety equipment and auto alarm equipment, and the operation tests.
 "Safety equipment" should include the interlock of crushing equipment.
-"Auto alarm equipment" should include the systems that automatically notify of leaks at Ventilation and effluent facilities, and abnormal events in incinerators and other equipment. - c.
-(1)-c should include: the procedures for entering and exiting radiation controlled areas, the methods and procedures for handling unsealed accident-derived waste, the methods and steps for classification, crushing, compression/concentration, storage, incineration and burial of accident-derived waste, the methods and steps for maintenance and inspection work on equipment contaminated with accident-derived waste, the methods for inspecting contamination state on bodies and removing contamination, the performance and usage of protective equipment, the measures to prevent exposure such as by setting shielding bodies and selecting remote operation, exposure dose limits and the methods for measuring exposure doses, and the methods for checking and recording the exposure dose measurement results. - d.
+"Auto alarm equipment" should include systems that automatically notify of leaks at ventilation and effluent facilities, and abnormal events in incinerators and other equipment. - c.
+(1)-c should include: the procedures for entering and exiting radiation-controlled areas, the methods and order of handling unsealed accident-derived waste, the methods and steps for classification, crushing, compression/concentration, storage, incineration, and burial of accident-derived waste, the methods and steps for maintenance and inspection work on equipment contaminated with accident-derived waste, the methods for inspecting contamination state on bodies and removing contamination, the performance and usage of protective equipment, the measures to prevent exposure such as by setting shielding bodies and selecting remote operation, exposure dose limits and the methods for measuring exposure doses, and the methods for checking and recording the exposure dose measurement results. - d.
 Actions described in (1)-d should include: the method for measuring the dose equivalent rate from external radiation and the concentration of radioactive material in the air, the frequency and implementation system, and measures when these measurement results exceed the limit specified in parts 1 and 3 of Section 4. - e.
-Actions described in (1)-e should include: the methods for measurement of the contaminated surfaces of ceilings, floors, walls and equipment, the frequency and implementation system, and the methods for removing contamination when the inspection results exceed the limit specified in parts 2 and 3 of Section 4. - f.
-Actions described in 1)-f should include: for each facility and equipment, emergency calls regarding each facility or equipment to a department dealing with abnormal events, personnel assignment for maintaining safety, instructions on how to use necessary equipment, and procedures for emergency works.
+Actions described in (1)-e should include: the methods for measurement of the contaminated surfaces of ceilings, floors, walls, and equipment, the frequency and implementation system, and the methods for removing contamination when the inspection results exceed the limit specified in parts 2 and 3 of Section 4. - f.
+Actions described in 1)-f should include: for each facility and equipment, emergency calls regarding each facility or equipment to a department that deals with abnormal events, personnel assignment for maintaining safety, instructions on how to use necessary equipment, and procedures for emergency work.
 Additionally, emergency action training should be provided regularly based on the work rules.

-2 Measures relevant to maintenance and inspection of equipment or facilities
+2. Measures relevant to maintenance and inspection of equipment or facilities